matn7/CS-Notes/src/main/java/compact/README.md

 ```

 - In this example, the Singleton class has a private constructor, which ensures that no other class can instantiate it.
-- Instead, the class provides a static method `getInstance()` that returns the singleton instance.
+- Instead, the class provides a `static` method `getInstance()` that returns the singleton instance.
 - The first time the method is called, it creates a new instance of the Singleton class and assigns it to
 the instance variable.
 - Subsequent calls to the method return the same instance.
 - It is important to note that in a multi-threaded environment, this implementation is not thread-safe,
 so it will need to be synchronized.
-- Here is an example of thread-safe singleton pattern implementation in Java:
+- Here is an example of thread-safe Singleton pattern implementation in Java:

 ```java
 public class Singleton {